Greg-R/T41EEE/README.md

 it bypasses the CESSB processing.
 This mode can be used for conventional voice SSB if desired.
 It can also be used with data (for example FT8) which is normally fed into the SSB microphone input.

-### CESSB Automatic Calibration
+### SSB Automatic Calibration

-Automated calibration of the CESSB transmit signal chain is included in the Calibration menu.
+Automated calibration of the SSB transmit signal chain is included in the Calibration menu.
 Similar to the previously deployed automatic calibration, SSB Radio Cal and SSB Radio Refine Cal commands will run the automatic calibration routines on all bands.
 The automated calibrations can also be run on a per-band basis.